Toggle menu

 Dog control

+You must pick up your dog's mess everywhere on the beach and seafront areas.
 Well behaved dogs are allowed everywhere on the beach at Bracklesham and East Wittering.
 However, at Selsey there is a dog free zone (May-September) by East Beach slipway, between groynes E26 and E33.
 There are signs on the promenade which indicate the dog free zone.
-The restrictions are in place between 1 May and 30 September each year, and dogs must be held on a lead while walking the sea wall.
+The restrictions are in place between 1 May and 30 September each year.
+These restrictions do not apply to assistance dogs.

 Fires